 Step-by-step video guide:

-Steps to install Elasticsearch on CentOS, RHEL or Fedora:
+Steps to install Elasticsearch on CentOS, RHEL, or Fedora:

 1. Launch terminal.

-2. Install the latest Java Runtime Environment.
+2. Install the Java Runtime Environment.

 $ sudo dnf install --assumeyes java-11-openjdk